Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Data/README.md

 ### Data Aggregation

 The directory `Data/Get_data` contains instructions and code to download and aggregate the data used for the analysis.
-See detailed instructions in `Data/Get_data/README.md`.
+For detailed instructions, refer to `Data/Get_data/README.md`.

 For convenience, the following final aggregated datasets datasets are available for analysis: